conwetlab/WMarket/doc/user-guide.rst

 To create a new account, you will be required to introduce some details:

 * **Full Name:** your complete full name.
-It must contain between 3 an 30 characteres.
+It must contain between 3 and 30 characters.
 Only letters and spaces are accepted.
 * **Email:** your email address.
 It must be a valid email address according to the email pattern.
 Two users cannot use the same email address.
 * **Password:** password to access your account.
-It must contain between 8 and 30 characteres.
+It must contain between 8 and 30 characters.
 It must contain one number, one letter and one special character (``!``, ``#``, ``$``, ``%``, ``&`` and ``?``).

 .. note::
-  If the user cannot be created because one or more fields are invalid, these fields will be highlighted in red color and a message will be attached to every invalid field so the user can understand why these fields are invalid.
+  If the user cannot be created because one or more fields are invalid, these fields will be highlighted in red colour and a message will be attached to every invalid field so the user can understand why these fields are invalid.

 Once that you have introduced these details, just click **Create**.